 - Graduates of the Medical Laboratory Assistant program have a 95% employment rate.

 - Students with higher secondary or post-secondary marks usually experience greater success in SAIT programs.

-- A keyboarding/data entry speed of 30 wpm net or better is required.
-Applicants will be required to complete a program determined keyboarding assessment (available at SAIT for a minimal fee) prior to admission to the program.
+- A keyboarding/data entry speed of 30 words per minute (wpm) net or better is required.
+Applicants will be required to complete a program-specific keyboarding assessment (available at SAIT for a minimal fee) prior to admission to the program.
 This is also a requirement for employment after graduation.

 - Students who experience success in this program have the following characteristics:

 - the ability to follow instructions, pay close attention to detail and take precise readings

 - the ability to work quickly and accurately